 Human population and fish consumption

-So huge are the numbers that annual statistics of fish killed for food don’t refer to the number of fish slaughtered, just the weight.
-Mood and Brooke3Mood, A., Brooke, P., 2010.
+The number of fish killed for food are so huge that annual statistics don’t refer to the number of fish slaughtered, just their collective weight.
+Mood and Brooke2Mood, A., Brooke, P., 2010.
 ‘Estimating the number of fish caught in global fishing each year’.
 Fishcount.
 Available at http://fishcount.org.uk/studydatascreens/frontpage.php [Accessed 28 April 2020]. sought to overcome this by calculating mean individual weight for nearly 70 per cent of fish capture tonnage, reported by the UN Food & Agriculture Organisation (FAO).
-They estimated that 0.97 to 2.74 trillion wild fish were captured annually.
+They estimated that every year between 0.97 to 2.74 trillion wild fish were captured globally.

 Between 1961 and 2016, the average annual increase in global fish consumption (3.2 per cent) outpaced population growth (1.6 per cent) and exceeded that of meat from all terrestrial animals combined (2.8 per cent).1Food and Agriculture Organisation of the United Nations (FAO), 2018.
 The State of the World Fisheries and Aquaculture.
 Available at http://www.fao.org/3/i9540en/I9540EN.pdf [Accessed 28 April 2020].

 In 2018 (latest figures available at time of writing), British fishing vessels landed 698,000 tonnes of sea fish, both locally and abroad, with a value of £989 million (GBP).4Gov.uk, 2019.
 Fishing industry in 2018 statistics published.
 Available at https://www.gov.uk/government/news/fishing-industry-in-2018-statistics-published [Accessed 23 May 2020].